ml4ai/tomcat/docs/developer/Setup_Murmur_Readme.md

 1. In version >=1.2.4 the SuperUser password is generated automatically on the first server start.
 You can find it in the logfile.
 Search for an entry like 	`<W>2013-09-03 11:23:44.516 1 => Password for 'SuperUser' set to 'supersecretpassword'`
 This can be changed <br>
 [This is all that was required on a Mac laptop for server setup]
+1. To run the server after setup using ssh: `ssh -o ConnectTimeout=7 -f -N -L 64738:localhost:64738 [name of system]`
+	Note: Currently, the system is setup on `laplace`

 ### Sources:
 [https://wiki.mumble.info/wiki/Murmurguide](https://wiki.mumble.info/wiki/Murmurguide)